danielskovli/movie-quiz/README.md

 # Option 2:
 ./movie_quiz.py

-(requires execute priveleges and the existance of `/usr/bin/python3`)
+(requires execute privileges and the existence of `/usr/bin/python3`)
 ```